 I’m passionate about helping ambitious career women to live happier, more confident, more successful (and guilt-free) lives – on their own terms, not anyone else’s.
 And in the process set an inspiring and positive example to the next generation of women – our daughters.

-I have two children, aged 6 and 12, and run Life Atlas Coaching from my home office in North West Leicestershire.
-I’m a member of the International Coaching Federation, having completed ICF accredited coach training, and work within their ethical code of practice.
+I have two children, aged 7 and 12, and run Life Atlas Coaching from my home office in North West Leicestershire.
+I’m a member and Associate Certified Coach of the International Coaching Federation, and work within their ethical code of practice.
 I’d love for you to have a look around and find out more about what I do and how I do it.
 I’m always on the other end of the phone or email when you want to find out more and would love to hear from you – so please don’t be a stranger!

 Taking that small step could end up being the biggest step of your life.

 - A down to earth, practical and straight talking approach

 - To be challenged and taken out of your comfort zone

 - Absolute honesty: about the good, the bad and the ugly

 - Unconditional support and belief from me, even when you’re not sure you’d support and believe in yourself

 - Coffee, coffee and more coffee (or tea.)